datawire/ambassador-docs/docs/emissary/pre-release/topics/using/cors.md

 Cross-Origin resource sharing lets users request resources (e.g., images, fonts, videos) from domains outside the original domain.

-CORS configuration can be set for all $productName$ mappings in the [`ambassador Module`](../../running/ambassador), or set per [`Mapping`](../mappings#configuring-mappings).
+CORS configuration can be set for all $productName$ mappings in the [`ambassador Module`](../../running/ambassador), or set per [`AmbassadorMapping`](../ambassadormappings#configuring-ambassadormappings).

-When the CORS attribute is set at either the `Mapping` or `Module` level, $productName$ will intercept the pre-flight `OPTIONS` request and respond with the appropriate CORS headers.
+When the CORS attribute is set at either the `AmbassadorMapping` or `Module` level, $productName$ will intercept the pre-flight `OPTIONS` request and respond with the appropriate CORS headers.
 This means you will not need to implement any logic in your upstreams to handle these CORS `OPTIONS` requests.

 The flow of the request will look similar to the following:
 ```